timmalstead/Sirvy/README.md

 #### Next Steps

-- Finish current sirvy recipients
-- Add inability to add duplicate entrys to saved numbers or current numbers
 - Add drag and drop functionality to components
+- Further refine site styling and graphics
 - Add more charts and methods of data visualization
-- Further refine site styling and graphics
-- Add option to export and send graphics
+- Add option to export and send graphics, and to save sirvy results

 #### Special Thanks